segmentio/segment-docs/src/connections/destinations/catalog/avo/index.md

 redirect_from: "/connections/destinations/catalog/actions-avo/"
 ---

+**Avo lets you find, fix, and prevent data quality issues upstream.** World class data and product teams at companies like Fender, IKEA, Wolt use Avo to guarantee event data quality upstream, so they can focus on building great user experiences.
+With Avo you get reliable data with less effort, by moving from reactive damage control to proactive data management and addressing your data quality issues at the source, where the data is created.

 With [Avo](https://avo.app){:target="\_blank”} Inspector, data quality is no longer a dream, it’s a workflow.

-[Inspector](https://www.avo.app/data-observability){:target="\_blank”} lets you find, triage, fix, and prevent data quality issues in your product analytics.
+[Inspector](https://www.avo.app/data-observability){:target="\_blank”} lets you find, triage, fix, and prevent data quality issues in your event based data.
 Launch Inspector to discover all your data quality issues and systematically work towards better data, one resolved issue at a time.

 The Avo Inspector destination automatically extracts event schemas from your product events, sending only the signatures from the connected Segment sources to the Inspector API. **Avo Inspector receives no PII data from your source**.

 {% include content/plan-grid.md name="actions" %}